Leonardo S.p.A.: From Finmeccanica to Leonardo

 A company rebranding operation led by Mauro Moretti began in March 2016, with a proposal to change the company name.
 From 1 January 2017 Finmeccanica officially became Leonardo, a name inspired by the Italian savant Leonardo da Vinci.
 In March 2017 the Italian Treasury proposed that the veteran banker Alessandro Profumo replace Mauro Moretti as CEO of Leonardo.
 In May 2017 the Board appointed Alessandro Profumo to the role.

 2020s

-On 10 May 2023 the Board of Directors appointed Mr. Roberto Cingolani to the position of chief executive officer and General Manager, Mr. Stefano Pontecorvo to the role of chairman, Mr. Lorenzo Mariani to the role of Co-General Manager.
-Turkish defense firm Baykar and Leonardo have decided to cooperate in the field of unmanned aerial vehicles.
+On 10 May 2023 the Board of Directors appointed Roberto Cingolani to the position of chief executive officer and General Manager, Stefano Pontecorvo to the role of chairman, and Lorenzo Mariani to the role of Co-General Manager.
+In 2025 Turkish defence firm Baykar and Leonardo decided to cooperate in the field of unmanned aerial vehicles.

+In December 2022, it was announced that the United Kingdom, Italy and Japan were launching a new trilateral collaboration in the form of the Global Combat Air Programme or GCAP, and that BAE Systems would be joining Leonardo and Mitsubishi Heavy Industries as the three prime industrial partners for the initiative.
+The GCAP would develop a new sixth-generation, AI- and stealth-enabled combat aircraft that would reduce dependency on US military aircraft technology.

+In 2024, this was formalised as BAE Systems, Leonardo and the Japan Aircraft Industrial Enhancement Co (JAIEC), which is partly funded by Mitsubishi Heavy Industries agreed to establish a joint venture company, with each holding a 33.3 per cent share in the new group, giving them an equal degree of influence over the project.
+In June 2026, the UK government announced that as part of the Defence Investment Plan it would commit an additional £8.6 billion in funding to GCAP over a four year period.
+In July 2026, Leonardo CEO Lorenzo Mariani told reports that the aircraft could enter service two years ahead of its 2035 target date.

+In June 2022, Leonardo's US subsidiary, Leonardo DRS, agreed to merge with the Israeli radar and avionics systems company RADA Electronic Industries.
+Following the merger, Leonardo DRS became publicly listed on both the NASDAQ and the Tel Aviv Stock Exchange, with RADA shareholders receiving a 19.5% stake in the combined business and Leonardo retaining the remainder.